This is a named option within the Engineering Mechanics MS.

 15 credits

-Students with a Bachelor of Science in Engineering Mechanics or equivalent are typically expected to complete the Master of Science in 3 semesters.
-Students with non-EM backgrounds will typically be permitted 4 semesters to complete their Master's if more than 27 credits are required.
+Students with a Bachelor of Science in Engineering Mechanics or equivalent typically take 3 semesters to complete the Master of Science.
+Students with non-Engineering Mechanics backgrounds typically take 4 semesters to complete the Master of Science if more than 27 credits are required.

 Grievances and Appeals